balder-dev/balder/doc/source/getting_started/balder_components.rst

 The following section should help getting an overview over the available components in Balder.
 You will learn the key facts about :ref:`Scenarios` and :ref:`Setups` and how their :ref:`Devices` work.
 You will learn what :ref:`Features` are and how Balder matches these between :ref:`Scenarios` and :ref:`Setups`.
-You will also learn how to connect devices with each other over :ref:`Connections` and how :ref:`Connection-Trees` are defined.
+You will also learn how to connect devices with each other over :ref:`Connections` and how :ref:`connection trees` are defined.

 Note that this section only provides an overview of the components.
 You can find a detailed description of each element in the :ref:`Basic Guide <Basic Guides>`.

-Difference Setup and Scenario
+Difference setup and scenario
 =============================

 The basis of Balder is based on individual scenarios and setups that are in a fixed relationship to each other.